ahkohd/FlutterGrocery-ShoppingAppUI/README.md

 ![demo](./fryo.gif)

 # 📸 Screenshots
-The screenshots below are taken on an anroid emulator.
+The screenshots below are taken on a android emulator.

 | 1 | 2|
 |------|-------|